-To enter the Hong Kong Special Administrative Region (SAR) or the Macau SAR you need a valid passport.
+To enter the Hong Kong Special Administrative Region (SAR) or the Macau SAR you need a valid passport which must be valid at least one month longer than the expected length of stay.
 On entry German nationals receive a tourist visa which is valid for 3 months.
 This visa is, however, not valid for travels into Mainland China.

 Starting from 16 July 2018, passengers arriving in Hong Kong who are in possession of currency and bearer negotiable instruments with a total value of over HKD120,000 will be required to make a written declaration using the Red Channel (R32 System Declaration).
 Details can be found on the website of Hong Kong Customs.